 1. Incorrect Bike Fit

-The single, most important thing is to ride bike that fits you.
+The single, most important thing is to ride a bike that fits you.

-Don’t try to fit yourself to a bike.
+Don’t try to fit yourself into a bike.

 Experienced cyclists can easily point out an incorrect bike fit from miles away.